amsaren/course_materials/Biocontainers_2021/Slides/Building_Singularity_Containers.md

   - e.g. to update a software you'll have to start from scratch again
 - Always need root access

-# Pros and cons: Definition files
-Pros:
-- Definition files reusable
-  - Updating a software often just updateing the version number and re-building
-- Some containers can be built with `--remote` option (no root access needed).
-Cons:
-- Can be a bit cumbersome if you have to try many things
-  - Building a conatiner can take a while, and if the failing command is towards the end iteration can take time

 # Base images
 - In both case you start with a base OS image and add your applications and dependencies
-- Any existing container (local file or in a registry) can be used
+- You start with an existing container (local file or in a registry) or by specifying a bootstrap agent and source
 - Usually you'll want to start with a barebones image with bare essentials
-  - This way you eliminate any possible conflicts from the start
+  - This way you can avoid any possible conflicts from the start

   # Base image selection
 - Select a base image that best suits your needs
   - E.g. if you have installation instructions for a certain Linux distro, start with that
   - If you need MPI, it's best to start with an image that is close to the host system
     - E.g for Puhti CentOs 7
-- If there are no specific reason to choose a specific one, just pick the one you most comfortable working with.
+- If there are no specific reasons to choose a particular distro, just pick the one you are most comfortable working with.

 # Base image sources